Netflix/pollyjs/docs/configuration.md

 _Default_: `false`

 If `false`, Polly will throw when attempting to persist any failed requests.
-A failed request is defined when it's response status code that is `< 200` or `≥ 300`.
+A request is considered to be a failed request when its response's status code is `< 200` or `≥ 300`.

 __Example__